-- Allows owners to waive/opt-out of reserve funding requirements. - Prohibits including structural and/or engineering inspections by appropriate professionals and the financial impact of said inspections in the reserve study and funding plan. - Restrict the borrowing from reserves for other purposes.
+CAI opposes legislation that would allow owners to waive or opt out of reserve funding requirements.
+CAI also opposes legislation that would prohibit including structural or engineering inspections by appropriate professionals and the financial impact of said inspections in the reserve study and funding plan.
+Finally, CAI opposes legislation that restricts the borrowing from reserves for other purposes.